raindrum/citeurl/README.md

 - the U.S. Constitution and all state constitutions
 - the codified laws for every state and territory except Arkansas, Georgia, Guam, and Puerto Rico.

-You can also add more sources of law by [writing your own citation templates](https://raindrum.github.io/citeurl/template-yamls/) in YAML format.
+try CiteURLYou can also add more sources of law by [writing your own citation templates](https://raindrum.github.io/citeurl/template-yamls/) in YAML format.

-If you just want to try out CiteURL's citation lookup features without installing anything, you can use [Law Search](https://raindrum.github.io/lawsearch), a JavaScript implementation of CiteURL I maintain on my website.

 ## Installation